The new exchange points we need to serve the networks of the future can provide focal points for innovation and collaboration

 Digital Exchanges and CBN

-CBN pioneered the Digital Exchange Model and worked with Wired Sussex and Brighton & Hove City council to create BDX, including fund raising, state aid clearance, business model design, technical specification and design, project management, and creating the co-operative.
+CBN and Objective Designers pioneered the Digital Exchange model and worked with Wired Sussex and Brighton & Hove City council to create BDX, including fund raising, state aid clearance, business model design, technical specification and design, project management, and creating the co-operative.
 CBN is now working with Tameside MBC on a second DX in Ashton-under-Lyne.

 Digital Exchanges can be publicly funded as part of a regeneration initiative, or sit alongside private or public investment in data centre capacity.
 A Digital Exchange provides an engagement mechanism for IPSs and carriers to work with new networks and will sit ideally at the centre of a network built using the Thin Layer Model advocated by CBN.